rotki/rotki/docs/api.rst

       {
           "result": {
-                "file": "/tmp/tmp3b16a1i2/assets.zip"
+                "file": "/home/user/Downloads/assets.zip"
           },
           "message": ""
       }

-   :resjsonarr string file: Location where the file has been generated.
+   :resjsonarr string action: Action performed on the endpoint
+   :resjsonarr string destination: Folder where the generated files will be saved.
+If none is chosed a temporary folder is used.

-   :statuscode 200: Events are succesfully returned
+   :statuscode 200: Response file is correctly generated
-   :statuscode 409: No user is logged in, kraken is not active or some parameter for filters is not valid.
+   :statuscode 409: No user is logged in.
-   :statuscode 500: Internal rotki error
+   :statuscode 507: Failed to crete the file.

 Import assets added by the user
 ===============================

+.. http:put:: /api/(version)/assets/user
 .. http:post:: /api/(version)/assets/user

+   Doing a put or a post to this endpoint will import the assets in the json file provided.
+The file has to follow the rotki expected format and will be verified.

    .. note::
-      This endpoint can also be queried asynchronously by using ``"async_query": true``

-   Doing a post to this endpoint will import the assets in the json file provided.
-The file has to follow the rotki expected format and will be verified.
+      If doing a POST the `action` field is not required.

    **Example Request**: